ninbura/windows/README.md

 - xbox accessories (tool for configuring xbox controllers)
 	- microsoft store
 # troubleshooting
-- ### troubleshooting high temperatures
-	- if your ***cpu*** temperatures are too high you
-		- mounted your cpu cooler incorrectly
-		- didn't plug in your fans / fans are defective & not running
-		- have your fan curve misconfigured, causing fans/pumps to not run (see fan curve [tutorial](<https://www.youtube.com/watch?v=ZoWlNIzOO0E>) | should be similar for most motherboards).
-		- used an inadequate cpu cooler
-		- have major airflow problems in your case
-		- are running your pc in an overly hot environment (90f+)
-		- have a motherboard that is misreporting temps (unlikely but happens)
 - ### troubleshooting bootloop / boot problems
   	- if computer is bootlooping
   		- re-flash bios using advanced flashing utility